 Lawn & Garden

-Superior quality lawns have a dense stand of turfgrass with a minimum number of weeds.
-Additional turfgrass maintenance practices, such as watering, thatch control, and pest control, are required.
-Homeowners can obtain a high-quality lawn with a do-it-yourself approach, or they can hire a lawn care service company to maintain their lawn for them.
+Superior-quality lawns give the appearance of overall uniformity and have a minimum number of weeds.
+Additional turfgrass maintenance practices, such as supplemental watering, thatch removal, and regular pest monitoring, are required to maintain this lawn.
+Homeowners can manage this level with a do-it-yourself approach, or they might hire a lawn care service company to maintain the lawn for them.

-Basic Maintenance Practices
+Essential Maintenance Practices

-Mowing is probably the most important maintenance practice for a good-quality lawn but is probably the most overlooked maintenance practice as well.
-Fertilizer, pesticides, turfgrass seed, and other treatments will accomplish very little if lawns are not mowed at a height that is healthy for the turfgrass plant.
-This maintenance chore is often taken for granted unless you realize that mowing directly affects the health and quality of a lawn and that it has a measurable effect on the way a turfgrass plant grows.
+Mowing is probably the most important maintenance practice for the lawn, but it is often overlooked.
+Fertilizers, pesticides, turfgrass seeds, and other treatments will accomplish very little if lawns are not mowed at a healthy height for the turfgrass plant.
+Mowing is often taken for granted unless you realize that it directly affects the health and quality of a lawn and has measurable effect on how a turfgrass plant grows.
 The ability of a grass plant to sustain itself after frequent close mowing is one factor that distinguishes a specific grass species as a turfgrass versus just a grass.
 Grass plants such as corn or wheat cannot tolerate frequent close mowing.
 Mowing is the process that creates a lawn rather than a pasture or a meadow.

-Proper mowing is important in creating a good-quality lawn because it encourages a dense stand of turfgrass plants, which keep out weeds through competition for nutrients and sunlight.
-In addition, frequent mowing provides control of many weeds, especially broadleaf weeds.
-Some important factors to consider are mowing height, mowing frequency, and the type of mower used.
+Proper mowing is essential in creating a good-quality lawn because it encourages a dense stand of turfgrass plants, which keeps out weeds through competition for nutrients and sunlight.
+Frequent mowing provides control of many weeds that might find an opening in the lawn canopy.
+Mowing is especially effective in controlling broadleaf weeds.
+Important factors to consider are mowing height, mowing frequency, and the type of mower used.

 Table 1.
 Recommended Mowing Heights for Lawn Turfgrasses